Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

 Associated with the localized part of the spectrum is the maximum concentration of localized quasiparticles that a given material can host in a steady state:

 Note that the usual factor of 2 accounting for spin degeneracy is absent here.
-This is because two quasiparticles occupying the same localized state would recombine immediately, allowing only single occupancy of such a state.
+This is because two quasiparticle states occupying the same localized state would recombine rapidly, allowing only single occupancy of such a state.